Our Human Pack

 Being a born and raised small town Vermonter, opportunities in the animal care world did not come easily.
 My time at the shelter had reached a point where I couldn’t learn anything more from them, and I was itching to broaden my experience.
 My desire to work in animal conservation was only growing, and after hearing about Wild Spirit, I applied as soon as I could.
 I’ve never been off the East Coast in my life, so it’s a huge but welcomed change.
 My experiences so far in training here have been amazing.
 In this short time I’ve learned much about wolves and their differences from domestic dogs, and the team I’m working with is a very close and incredible batch of people.
 I can’t wait to learn more about the canid family and get the most out of my experience here.

-Web & Multimedia Developer/Part-Time Intergalactic Defender
+Web & Multimedia Developer

-Tim is responsible for most of the digital madness that happens at the sanctuary.
+Moth is responsible for most of the digital madness that happens at the sanctuary.
 He has worked in a number of tech-related fields, including web design and development, video production, computer networking and server management, and customer support for large broadcast news systems.
 He spent 13 years in the US Army, including several years overseas, in Germany and two tours in Southwest Asia.

-More recently, Tim was a photography instructor at a community art center and taught courses at his own studio, both near his former home, south of Boston, MA.
+More recently, Moth was a photography instructor at a community art center and taught courses at his own studio, both near his former home, south of Boston, MA.
 In fact, he and his wife Stephanie came to Wild Spirit Wolf Sanctuary for the first time in July, 2016, bringing with them ten photography students for an adventure to photograph the wolves.
 They returned with another group in July, 2017, and that was the end of their time in Massachusetts!
 They went home after that trip, closed their two successful businesses, sold their house, bought a 36′ RV, and traveled across the country to their new home in Candy Kitchen, NM, arriving in December, 2017, with two dogs and two cats.

 Rachel Wawrzynski